Dhelstad/RPG-innlevering/README.md

 Warrior: represents a character with physical combat abilities.

+Rogue: represents a character with stealthy and deceptive abilities.

+Ranger: represents a character with a connection to nature and ranged weapon skills.

 Armor: represents a piece of armor that a character can equip to increase their defense.

 Weapon: represents a weapon that a character can equip to increase their attack power.